Atox/MonumentumJS/README.md

 * **Service** is a WebSocket server and a game room manager.
 It accepts sockets, wraps them into **Peer** structure and emits events to hosted game rooms (and lobbies) for this peer.
 User must subclass **Service** and implement a matchmaking mechanism for players separation. **Service** will pass all socket events directly to the room assigned to it.

 * **Room** is a shared game session.
 A **Peer** will be placed inside a game room after succesful connection to server. **Room** contains all information about it's peers, assigns unique IDs to them and provides some event callbacks to the used, such as: on peer join/on peer leave/message received.
 Implements a fixed timestep loop that can be initiated using `setTickTime(...)` that accepts seconds.
-User also must implement `void onTick()` and place all room's game logick inside it's body.
+User also must implement `onTick()` and place all room's game logics inside it's body.

 * **Peer** is a structure, that describes the connected socket.
 Contains the socket itself and a **Room** that it has been assigned to.
 User can extend **Peer** with interfaces to link additional information about particular player.
 After getting assigned to particular game room, the **Peer** gets unique ID.